 Googled it.
 I do a lot of research that way.
 So, I googled the word stress and the first page of results talked all about reducing and relieving stress.
 The first non-ad post included the words “harmful effects” in its title.
 The common questions people have about stress include how to deal with it and wondering if it can make you sick.
 There’s a lot of information out there about stress.
 In fact there’s so much, that rather than read it all, I decided to just write.
 We’ll call it limited research!

 That said, my thoughts about stress are based on my experiences and things I’ve learned from a variety of sources over the years, and if you want a second opinion…google it yourself!
 I’m no doctor, psychiatrist, or yogi.
 But I do like being real about life and how I live it.
 You can live it however you want, even if it’s different from me!
-I should probably also mention that I’m writing this in the wee hours of the morning when I should be sleeping and I’m not sleeping and there’s not good reason why I’m not sleeping but I’m not so I’m writing about stress.
-So, yeah.
+I should probably also mention that I’m writing this in the wee hours of the morning when I should be sleeping and I’m not sleeping and there’s no particular reason why I’m not sleeping but I’m not.
+So, I’m writing about stress.
+Yeah.
 There’s that.

 Stress.
 It’s a multifaceted thing, in a few different ways.

 Let’s start with good and bad: eustress and distress.
 My senior year of college was a big year.
 I don’t think that’s uncommon, really, but here’s what I learned while in therapy dealing with my big year.
 I was planning a wedding to a sailor who lived on the complete other side of the country (when he didn’t live in the ocean).
 One day my very wise therapist said to me, “You know that good stress is still stress.”
 And that’s when I learned the term eustress.
 It refers to the stress that we feel with the positive things in our life.
 It can also refer to the stress that encourages or motivates us beneficially.
 And, even when we’re happy about something that’s stressful…it’s still stressful.